TencentDB for Redis has been updated with optimized monitoring features in the latest version.

 - Monitoring, data collection, and alarms are now supported for replica nodes.

-- Monitoring, data collection, and alarms are now supported for proxy nodes.
+- Monitoring, data collection, and alarms are now supported for Proxy nodes.

 - You can now compare monitoring metric values among multiple nodes.

-- New monitoring metrics are added.
+- New monitoring metrics are supported.